nseidm1/TaskExecutor/README.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Highway_401_by_401-DVP.jpg/320px-Highway_401_by_401-DVP.jpg"/>

 <b>What problem does the TaskExecutor solve?</b></br><br>
-When you typically implement an AsyncTask the ui callback is going to be in that particular instance of the Activity, huh?
-So your doing something in the background, and if it takes a fair amount of time the user may go to a new Activity, what happen in the onPostExecute()?
-No matter what the ui callback of a Task will always be in the current Activity.
-TaskExecutor is an AsyncTask on sterroids.

 Too many projects I've seen where AsyncTask, and threading is done without consideration.
-I've even seen anonymous AyncTask implementations that make me throw up a little.
-The TaskExecutor consolidates ALL asynchronous activity into a single Executor service accessible in ALL Activities application wide.
-You can even set a custom ThreadPoolExecutor if you want to define exactly how your Tasks are asynchronously executed.
+I've even seen anonymous AyncTask implementations :( The TaskExecutor consolidates ALL asynchronous activity into a single ExecutorService accessible in ALL Activities application wide via a uniquely queried Service.
 No more anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's completes if the user opened a new Activity.

-<b>Intro</b><br>
+Do you worry about null pointers in onProgressUpdate()?
+What happens if a user launches a new Activity while your thread is running?
+What happens if the user presses the home button?

+The TaskExecutor manages everything for you, updates your ui callbacks to have a valid reference, and will even queue completion results if no Activity is available.
 The TaskExecutor is a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution framework.
 Tasks are persisted to disk, accommodate configurationChanges, new Activity creation, and even survive process termination.
-With many options, your Tasks are almost guaranteed to execute, and post back directly to the current activity via a hard callback.
+With many options, your Tasks are almost guaranteed to execute.

 <b>Quick Info</b><br>
 1) Tasks are persisted to disk, and the Service has several configurations on how to handle restored Tasks considering process termination.<br>